mwong770/Kickstarter-Analysis/README.md

 * Analysis by country is limited since many countries have very few campaigns in the dataset.
 * Analysis by categories or subcategories is limited since many categories or subcategories have very few campaigns in the dataset.
 * The end date of the current data is March 2017.
-Campaigns after this data may impact campaigns' success rate.
+Campaigns after this date may impact campaigns' success rate.
 * It is unclear if this sample was a random sample or how this sample was selected.
-* There have been over 400,000 Kickstarter projects thus far.
+* There have been over 400,000 Kickstarter campaigns thus far.
 Our Dataset includes only 4114 campaigns (approximately 1%).
 It has not been determined whether this is a sufficiently large enough sample to be statistically significant.

 ## <a name="developer"></a> :bust_in_silhouette: Developer